Saurabhvsharma/ypg2yui3/clock.md

-## Exercise  Clock SPA
+## Clock No 5.

 - Programming goal
-    + build a simple single page webapp using _YUI3_ digital clock in the webpage
+    + build a simple single page webapp using _YUI3_ clock in the webpage
         - support both a analog and digital display (hint: leverage CSS)
         - support alarms save as a JSON file (e.g. a public Dropbox URL)
         - alarms should pop up an alert or notification if that is supported